This post may contain affiliate links. Please read the disclaimer here.

 Read more: Game of Thrones Filming Locations in Northern Ireland

 Whether you love it, hate it or have very strong, lengthy opinions on it… Game of Thrones has firmly cemented itself in pop culture for a long, long time.
 It’s also encouraged many armchair tourists to get off their backsides and travel to the famous film locations in this multi-award-winning HBO drama.
-Game Of Thrones shot in Malta, Morocco, Spain, Croatia, Iceland, Scotland, and of course Northern Ireland where the Dark Hedges (or the King’s Road in Season two) are.
+Game Of Thrones was shot in Malta, Morocco, Spain, Croatia, Iceland, Scotland, and of course Northern Ireland where the Dark Hedges (or the King’s Road in Season Two) are.

 Kaufhaus Görlitz as seen in The Grand Budapest Hotel (2014)